-The data reviewed by the Compensation Committee in setting fiscal 2013 compensation included compensation information for each of the named executive officers identified by each company as well as each company's financial performance data.
+The data reviewed by the Compensation Committee in setting fiscal 2016 compensation included compensation information for each of the named executive officers identified by each company as well as each company's financial performance data.
 From this company-specific information as well as the surveys reviewed, our EVP of HR presented the data to the Compensation Committee by each compensation element.
-This data provided visibility into how the compensation of each of our Named Executive Officers compared to his or her peer group counterpart with respect to each compensation component and total compensation.
+This data provided visibility into how the compensation of each of our Named Executive Officers compared to his peer group counterpart with respect to each compensation component and total compensation.
 The Compensation Committee evaluated base salaries, target bonuses, actual bonuses, stock option awards, restricted stock awards, and any other equity or incentive programs for which we could obtain data.
-The Compensation at peer companies or shown in the surveys.
+The Compensation Committee did not assign any particular weights or formulas to the individual elements of compensation at peer companies or shown in the surveys.
 Rather, the Compensation Committee evaluated the compensation of each of the Named Executive Officers in light of the totality of the information reviewed for their peers.